syncfusion-content/windowsforms-docs/WindowsForms/Spreadsheet/localization.md

 ---
 layout: post
 title: Localization in Spreadsheet
-description: How to localize the Spreadsheet to any language settings
+description: This section explains that how to localize the default strings in Spreadsheet to any language settings for windowsforms/Syncfusion
 platform: windowsforms
 control: Spreadsheet
 documentation: ug